cruddell001/Resume/README.md

 This is an native Android app that should be run through Android Studio or IntelliJ.
 To build, open the project in Android Studio and click run.

 ## App Store Presence
-This app can be downloaded from https://play.google.com/store/apps/details?id=com.ruddell.resume
+This app can be downloaded from https://play.google.com/store/apps/details?id=app.my_resume.android or https://my-resume.app